kurtosis-tech/kurtosis/docs/docs/guides/installing-the-cli.md

 Telemetry
 ----------

-On installation Kurtosis enables telemetry by default.
-[Our telemetry](../explanations/metrics-philosophy.md) is anonymized.
-In case you want to disable it you can run `kurtosis analytics disable`
+On installation Kurtosis enables anonymized [telemetry](../explanations/metrics-philosophy.md) by default.
+In case you want to disable it you can run `kurtosis analytics disable`.

 Upgrading
 ---------